 - Flax Seeds

 - Dried Cherries

 - Chocolate chips (add after it is cooled)

 First begin with your rolled oats.
 Don’t use the quick cooking kind – they aren’t hearty enough for this recipe.
 Just good old fashioned rolled oats.
 Get out a very large bowl for this.
-Then you will add some oil, honey and vanilla and a bit of brown sugar.
+Then you will add some coconut oil, honey and vanilla and a bit of brown sugar.
 You can add more or less honey depending on how sweet you like it.
 I like it a little less sweet, especially if I am eating it with milk for breakfast.